SidTheEngineer/StreamCloud/README.md

 ### Asynchronous Requests

 One of the toughest problems to tackle while building this application was writing a streaming algorithm that could work asynchronously with a queue.
 In order to properly account for the asynchrony of user requests and the SoundCloud player streaming tracks, edge cases involving the player and its 'finish' event listener had to be implemented.
 This includes the ability to enqueue a track if the player is currently streaming and not allowing duplicate tracks in the queue to avoid uncaught promise errors with the player (this can be changed in the future).
-A recursive descent is made when the current player is finished playing, which allows a new player to be used for the next track, avoiding some promise interruption errors.
+A recursive descent is made when the current player is finished playing, which allows a new player to be used for the next track.
 ```JavaScript
 async stream(track) {
   if (!this.playing) {